luebbertevan/animal-shelter-management-platform/spec.md

     -   Consistent navigation across all protected routes
     -   Mobile-friendly hamburger menu for smaller screens
 -   **Benefits of Future Nesting:** Reduces code duplication (shared `ProtectedRoute` wrapper), enables shared layouts, and improves route organization as the app grows.
+-   **Navigation Controls:** Pages should include navigation controls (e.g., "Back" buttons) where appropriate.
+Back buttons can use React Router's `useNavigate` hook with `navigate(-1)` for browser history or `navigate("/path")` for specific routes.
+Navigation controls should be easily tappable on mobile devices.

 ### Integration & Data Considerations